 To manage training stress I recommend using tools like heart rate monitors or running power meters to help athletes quantify what easy really is to them.
 I tend to agree with many of the philosophies presented by Dr. Phil Maffetone in The Big Book of Endurance Training and Racing and especially like his theory of training slower to race fast!

 - Concentrate on form: One of the easiest ways to decrease impact on your joints is to shorten your stride.
 Any changes in running form should be done gradually.
 In my earlier days of distance running I was plagued by IT problems that went away once I purchased my first pair of Sir Issac Newtons in 2010.
 By focusing on increasing my cadence I quickly improved my running economy, decreased pain, and increased pace all without increasing my weekly miles.
-The book Natural Running by Danny Abshire is a great reference for anyone interested in improving ones form.

 - Allow your body to properly warm-up: I was a child of the 90s where every practice started with a stretching circle.
 While that ritual of sitting around in a circle with my team was great, the scientific literature has not proven its effectiveness in preventing injuries for runners.
 Instead start your warm up by using exercise bands to activate your muscles.
 Once the muscles are activated you are ready to start an easy active warm up consisting of low intensity jogging.
 Remember that the shorter the race the longer the warm-up.
 After you are warm dynamic stretches and mobility drills will take you to the next level of performance.